Training and CPD

 The government is committed to raising the proportion of the early years workforce with relevant and appropriate qualifications to work with babies, toddlers and young children.
 In 2017 84% of staff and leaders in Barnsley held at least a level 3 childcare relevant qualification; nationally in 2016 this was 77%.

 In 2017 there was an increase locally of practitioners achieving Early Years Teacher Status (EYTS).
 There are now 30 practitioners in Barnsley that have achieved this.
 It was a government aim that every full day care setting be led by a graduate.

 Find and book a course

-You can book training courses on POD - our Personal Online Development system.
+You can find and book training courses on POD - our Personal Online Development system.
 Before booking you should take a look at the guides below; you can choose to watch a video guide or read a manual one.

 The employee guides give learners step-by-step instructions on how to book on a course, cancel a place, plus more.
 The guides for managers show how to approve or reject booking requests.

 Early years teachers

 In response to Professor Cathy Nutbrowns report: Foundations for quality published in June 2012, the government introduced early years teachers from September 2013.